isg-software/progresspie/README.md

 * `color`: string, color code.
 Defines the color for the control icon.
 * `maxSize`: number.
 If defined, this defines a maximum constraint for the auto-sizing: For the play and stop icon, `maxSize` defines the maximum width and height.
 The play icon is always a bit larger in height and width than the others, due to the fact that the triangle icon fills much less areas and thus looks smaller.

 See the content plug-ins example page for demonstrations of the plug-in and its options.

+### Check if complete

+`jquery-progresspiesvg-checkComplete.js` is a script file defining a single content plug-in (`checkComplete`).
+This plug-in will draw a check mark onto a fully filled pie or into a fully closed ring (i.e. on a graph visualizing a 100% value).
+It won't add any content for lower values.

+See the content plug-ins example page for demonstrations of the plug-in and its options.